-For Ibanez, their entry-level guitars are part of the GIO series, which normally costs between $200 and $300.
+For Ibanez, their entry-level guitars are part of the GIO series.
+These normally costs between $200 and 300.
 These models are manufactured in China and feature Ibanez branded pickups.
-Ibanez also offers the Standard series, which includes a wide range of models priced between $300 and $1000.
+Ibanez also offers the Standard series.
+These include a wide range of models priced between $300 and 1000.

-For higher-end guitars from Ibanez, the company offers the Prestige series, which are manufactured in Japan and usually cost upwards of $1500.
+For higher-end guitars from Ibanez, the company offers the Prestige series.
+They are manufactured in Japan and usually cost upwards of $1500.
 These are flagship Ibanez models, and they are meticulously crafted from high-quality materials.

 The only series that can compete with the Ibanez Prestige is the J Custom.
 These models can be extremely expensive, with prices starting at $3000.
 Models from this series are also made in Japan.